 The worry with the golden blood group is that the donations of Rh null are incredibly scarce and difficult to obtain.
 An Rh null person has to rely on the cooperation of a small network of regular Rh null donors around the world if they need the blood.
 Across the globe, there are only nine active donors for this blood group.
 This makes it the world’s most precious blood type, hence the name "golden" blood.

 Our red blood cells have proteins called antigens on their surface.
-Depending on the antigen present, we have either A, B, O, or AB blood type.
-The ABO system has a further distinction as Rh-positive or Rh-negative depending on the presence or absence of the ‘Rh-D’ factor on the cells.
+Depending on the antigen present, we have A, B, O, or AB blood type.
+The ABO system has a further distinction as Rh-positive or Rh-negative depending on the presence or absence of the "Rh-D" factor on the cells.

-In the golden blood group, the individual lacks all the Rh antigens whereas a person with Rh-negative blood group lacks only RhD antigen.
+With the golden blood group, a person lacks all the Rh antigens whereas a person with Rh-negative blood group lacks only RhD antigen.

-Why do some people have golden blood type?
+Why do some people have the golden blood type?